micahbales/nodejs-events-module/README.md

 That's just a fallback, though.
 It's best practice to alway add a listener to each `emitter` instance, to catch error events.

 *Check out 05_error_event for examples*

+## 6. Removing Listeners

+So far we've covered how to add listeners, but we can also easily remove them using `emitter.removeListener` and `emitter.removeAllListeners()`.

+*See 06_remove_listeners for code examples*